zhihil/Lessons/F18/Projects/professional-site/lesson-1/README.md

 ## 3. Coding

 ### 1. "Hello World" with HTML
-*Objective*: write our first webpage
+**Objective**: write our first webpage

+**Hints & Resources**: If you get stuck at any point at this part, [visit w3schools](https://www.w3schools.com/html/default.asp) for more instructions or ask one of us for help!
+Googling is always a good option too!

+**Instructions**:
 1. make a text file on your desktop named "index.html"
 2. edit the textfile and write the code snippet below but with your name instead of "NAME"
 ```html